 8. Troubleshooting

-- They avoid challenges and inefficiencies from working with multiple vendor support teams with different perspectives
+- They avoid challenges and inefficiencies that derive from working with multiple vendor support teams with different perspectives

-- Harness the full power of transport over SD-WAN, that manual IPSEC tunnels do not provide including traffic shaping, policing, acceleration, QOS, forward error correction, packet cloning, multipath load balancing with SLA monitoring , etc.
+- It harnesses the full power of transport over SD-WAN in a way that manual IPsec tunnels do not provide, including traffic shaping, policing, acceleration, QoS, forward error correction, packet cloning, multipath load balancing with SLA monitoring , etc.

-- Eliminate convoluted work arounds to direct user traffic to SSE gateways with PAC files, routing tricks, and scripting
+- Eliminates convoluted work-arounds to direct user traffic to SSE gateways with PAC files, routing tricks, and scripting

 - SSE security processing gateways can dynamically learn routes and forward flows to data centers or hyperscalers

-- And similar forwarding performance benefits over SD-WAN at the access leg that manual IPSEC tunnels do not provide including traffic shaping, policing, acceleration, QOS, forward error correction, packet cloning, multipath load balancing with SLA monitoring , etc.
+- Similar forwarding performance benefits over SD-WAN at the access leg that manual IPsec tunnels do not provide, including traffic shaping, policing, acceleration, QoS, forward error correction, packet cloning, multipath load balancing with SLA monitoring , etc.

-Versa’s Universal SASE platform, VersaONE, provides security and networking in a centrally managed single vendor managed platform.
+VersaONE provides security and networking in a centrally managed, converged platform.

 - All network and security functions are controlled through one console and a single set of policies to manage, ensuring consistent policy configuration, management, and enforcement across customer’s entire networks.

-- It provides embedded inline threat detection and response, data security, filtering throughout the network and continuously verifies the identity and security posture of every client ensuring real-time defense.
+- It provides embedded inline threat detection and response, data security, and filtering throughout the network, and continuously verifies the identity and security posture of every client, ensuring real-time defense.

-- VersaONE delivers high performance, a single-pass scanning architecture, and simplified software maintenance, enabling organizations to operate their infrastructure more efficiently.
+- Simplifies software maintenance, enabling organizations to operate their infrastructure more efficiently.

 Summary